purplebugs/elastic-kibana-node/README.md

 ### Build the node.js docker image

-Note: Skip this step if you have already built this images in your environment previously
+Note: Skip this step if you have already built this image in your environment previously

 Navigate to the directory containing the Dockerfile